 The Friday before “Easter” is celebrated in religious tradition as the day when Y’hoshua (Jesus) was crucified and placed in the tomb.
+The day is called “Good Friday”.
 It is difficult to imagine what sort of mindset would identify the day Y’hoshua was murdered as “Good.”
-Some claim that the term “Good” simply means “pious” or “holy” but again, what is holy or pious about the day the “Son of God” was murdered.
+Some claim that the term “Good” simply means “pious” or “holy” but again, what is holy or pious about the day the “Son of God” was murdered?
 Do you think that God considers the day his Son was killed to be Good?

 What does Easter have to do with Passover?
 In a word: nothing!
 Both “holy days” are celebrated in the Spring and both are described as “abomination” in God’s Word.
 These designations are all they have in common.
 Easter originated in ancient Babylon as the worship of the “god” Tammuz and his mother, Ishtar/Ashtoreth and while they say Passover originates in the Torah, when looked at closely there is little resemblance to what they do and what is contained in the Book of Exodus and all the Law.
 Hebrews 10:1, says “the Law is a shadow of good things to come and not the very image of the thing.”